dereknovak/Learn-to-Code-Chris-Pine/README.md

-Included are notes and exercises from Chris Pine's "Learn to Program: 2nd Edition".
+Included are notes and exercises from Chris Pine's "Learn to Program, Second Edition".
 I am using this material to supplement lessons from Launch School with the intent of strengthening my Ruby fundamentals!